Jump to content

 2000

-Mainz celebrates the 600th birthday of Johannes Gutenberg.
+Mainz celebrates the 600th anniversary of Johannes Gutenberg’s birth.

 2001

-Archaeologists find important Roman remains during the construction of the Römerpassage: the sanctuary of Isis and Mater Magna.
+Archaeologists discover significant Roman remains during the construction of the Römerpassage: the sanctuary of Isis and Mater Magna.

 2004

-Promotion of 1.
-FSV Mainz 05 to the first Bundesliga.
+1. FSV Mainz 05 is promoted to the Bundesliga.

 Opening of the Carnival Museum.